erikgrinaker/toydb/README.md

 * [SQL interface][sql] including joins, aggregates, and transactions.

-Originally written to teach myself more about database iternals, toyDB is intended to illustrate the basic architecture and concepts of distributed SQL databases.
-It should be functional and correct, but focuses on simplicity and understandability.
-In particular, performance, scalability, and availability are explicit non-goals -- these are major sources of complexity in production-grade databases, which obscure the basic underlying concepts.
-Shortcuts have been taken wherever possible.
+Originally written to learn more about database internals, toyDB is intended to illustrate the basic architecture and concepts of distributed SQL databases.
+It focuses on simplicity and understandability, and should be functional and correct.
+Other aspects like performance, scalability, and availability are explicit non-goals -- these are major sources of complexity in production-grade  databases, which obscure the basic underlying concepts.
+Shortcuts have been taken where possible.

 [raft]: https://github.com/erikgrinaker/toydb/blob/master/src/raft/mod.rs
 [txn]: https://github.com/erikgrinaker/toydb/blob/master/src/storage/mvcc.rs